You know that feeling when you come back from a trip and think, Wow, I need a vacation to recover from my vacation? Yeah, I’ve been there.

 Food isn’t just about taste.
 It’s about atmosphere, tradition, and the way people gather around a table.
 And that’s what makes it one of the best parts of travel.

-My boyfriend and I rarely plan our meals in advance.
-We prefer to find places on the go or rely on his well-researched list of restaurants (curated using Tripadvisor but only the spots that locals frequent).
+I rarely plan my meals in advance.
+I prefer to find places on the go or rely on a small list of restaurants I’ve saved from my research (often using Tripadvisor, but focusing on spots that locals frequent).
 The rule?
-If it’s a tourist trap, we skip it.
+If it looks like a tourist trap, I skip it.
 If it’s full of locals, it’s a yes.

-We also love exploring food markets.
+I also love exploring food markets.
 They’re perfect for tasting different specialties without committing to a full meal.
-In Denmark, we grabbed hotdogs, which my boyfriend swears are the best in the world.
+In Denmark, I grabbed hotdogs that I still think are some of the best in the world.
 In Bulgaria, nothing beats getting a döner kebab or a portion of kebapcheta.
 For example, in Varna, where I’m from, there’s a kiosk that makes the best döner ever – huge, packed with meat and veggies, and topped with a white sauce that no one really knows how it’s made.
 Rumor has it that potatoes are somehow involved, but whatever the secret is, it’s absolutely delicious.
 And sometimes, the best food finds happen completely by accident.

 A food memory I’ll never forget

 One of the most memorable food experiences I’ve had was in Saint Petersburg, Russia.
-It was winter, and we had spent a week between Moscow and Saint Petersburg, flying back to Italy just before Christmas.
-While Moscow wasn’t exactly the friendliest place for non-Russian speakers (people were openly rude when they realized we didn’t speak Russian), Saint Petersburg felt completely different, especially when we stumbled upon a tiny bakery tucked away in the city.
+It was winter, and I spent a week between Moscow and Saint Petersburg, flying back to Italy just before Christmas.
+While Moscow wasn’t exactly the friendliest place for non-Russian speakers (people were openly rude when they realized I didn’t speak Russian), Saint Petersburg felt completely different, especially when I stumbled upon a tiny bakery tucked away in the city.

-We were in the city for only three days, but every single morning before sightseeing, we made our way to that bakery for coffee and cake.
-I stuck to the carrot cake (because once you find perfection, why switch?), while my boyfriend experimented with different local cakes.
-It became our little ritual: warm drinks, sweet treats, and a quiet moment before diving into the icy streets of Saint Petersburg.
-And when I say icy, I mean it – it was -17°C. At the time, we were living in Sweden and were used to freezing temperatures since winters often hovered around -15°C for months.
-Long walks in the snow, even for an hour or two, were part of our routine.
+I was in the city for only three days, but every single morning before sightseeing, I made my way to that bakery for coffee and cake.
+I stuck to the carrot cake (because once you find perfection, why switch?), and I tried different local cakes on the side whenever I could.
+It became my little ritual: warm drinks, sweet treats, and a quiet moment before diving into the icy streets of Saint Petersburg.
+And when I say icy, I mean it – it was -17°C. At the time, I was living in Sweden and was used to freezing temperatures since winters often hovered around -15°C for months.
+Long walks in the snow, even for an hour or two, were part of my routine.
 But the humidity in Russia was on another level.
-It seeped into our bones, and no amount of layers or thick socks could keep us warm.
+It seeped into my bones, and no amount of layers or thick socks could keep me warm.

 Anyway, it wasn’t a famous restaurant.
 It wasn’t a tourist attraction.
-But that cozy little bakery became one of the highlights of our trip.
+But that cozy little bakery became one of the highlights of my trip.

 Why food is such a big part of my travel experience